 Big mistake, because without a protein source, your salad won’t keep you full for long!
 “I often reinforce to clients that meatless does not mean protein-less,” says Alyssa Cohen M.S., R.D., L.D.N.

 Mistake: You rely on cheese as your protein

-Sure, cheese contains protein, but Portion Fix considers most cheeses (aside from light ricotta and 2-percent cottage cheese) to be fats, which are measured using the blue container.
+Sure, cheese contains protein, but Ultimate Portion Fix considers most cheeses (aside from light ricotta and 2-percent cottage cheese) to be fats, which are measured using the Blue Container.